MODULE 2: Meeting Customer Needs

 Welcome to Module 2: The Solution

 Opportunities as identified by Mr. Iacocca lead to the Solutions that lead to innovations that lead to new companies and inventions.
 It’s time to focus on your big opportunity: your Solution to the Problem.
-Now that you have properly defined the Problem, the next natural step is to craft a complete Solution that solves the Problem such that customers will pay.
+Now that you have properly identified the customer needs with the Problem, the next natural step is to craft a complete Solution that solves those customer needs such that customers will pay.
 The key to a successful Solution is to focus on how the customer will benefit from use.
-Too many times, businesses focus on promoting the features of the Solution rather than the benefits.
+Too many times, businesses focus on promoting the features of the Solution rather than the customer benefits.
 Features are important without a doubt, but customers want to know, “What’s in it for me?”
-The best way to find out what your customers want (and if they will pay) is to get out and talk to them!
+The best way to find out what your customers need and want (and if they will pay) is to get out and talk to them!
 Perform some customer discovery to validate your Solution.

 A successful solution must provide meaningful and impactful benefit to customers.
 There must be a significant “Goodness Factor” that saves customers time, saves/makes money or leads to the formation of new and valuable relationships.
 It is likely that early in this process you will encounter multiple solutions so it will be valuable to explore several potential options in order to identify the highest value solution.
 You are searching for a Solution with the best Product/Market Fit (allows you to enter a strong market with a product or service that can best satisfy that market).
 A compelling Solution addresses the following: